-Education, training and working conditions of education staff at kindergartens and schools, as well as academic staff in higher education institutions are specified by common national laws (employment relationships, civil servants, salary system of civil servants, etc.) and sector specific law.
+The education, training and working conditions of education staff at kindergartens and schools, as well as academic staff in higher education institutions are specified by common national laws (employment relationships, civil servants, salary system of civil servants, etc.) and sector specific law.

-basic school and upper secondary school teachers (with few exceptions) the second cycle degree or equivalent.
+By law, the preschool teachers must have the first cycle degree or equivalent, and the basic school and upper secondary school teachers (with few exceptions) the second cycle degree or equivalent.

-- profiles of teachers at individual levels of educational system (from pre-school to short-cycle higher vocational education
+- Profiles of teachers at individual levels of educational system (from preschool to short-cycle higher vocational education)

-- common educational qualification requirements (level, professional knowledge, command of medium of instruction)
+- Common educational qualification requirements (level, professional knowledge, command of medium of instruction)

-- powers of decision on contents of their education as to the subject or subject field of instruction
+- Powers of decision on contents of their education as to the subject or subject field of instruction

-- professional initiation and taking the professional examination
+- Professional initiation and taking the professional examination

-- powers and procedures of employment and termination of employment
+- Powers and procedures of employment and termination of employment

-- specific features of working conditions (field of work, teaching time, promotion), and
+- Specific features of working conditions (field of work, teaching time, promotion), and

 The areas are specified in more detail with rules and orders by the minister responsible for education and with support by the relevant council of experts and in communication with the trade union of education.

-The Higher education Act (en) specifies academic staff, namely: academic staff titles, educational qualification and requirements for election to title and the relevant procedure, working and pedagogical load, as well as the common right to continuous professional development.
+The Higher education Act specifies academic staff, namely: academic staff titles, educational qualification and requirements for election to title and the relevant procedure, working and pedagogical load, as well as the common right to continuous professional development.
 The institutions specify greater detail with their internal rules (statutes) the criteria and requirements for election to titles and election procedures, posts, selection of employment candidates, as well as distribution of pedagogical work up to the upper limit as specified by law.
 On adopting criteria and requirements for election to titles the institutions apply standards of quality as specified by the Slovenian quality assurance for higher education (NAKVIS).
-All the listed laws apply to the pedagogical-andragogic staff in the adult education organisations that provide officially recognised programmes, as well, namely at separate levels and alongside the Adult education Act (sl).
+All the listed laws apply to the pedagogical-andragogic staff in the adult education organisations that provide officially recognised programmes, as well, namely at separate levels and alongside the Adult education Act.